 This is an exciting year for us because it marks the completion of our first full year of celebrating the Biblical Feasts.
 We began last summer with Shavuot so this will be our first time celebrating Passover, immediately followed by the Feast of Unleavened Bread, which is what led me to work on this recipe.
 The kids liked it so much that I had to stop making it so that it doesn’t lose that “special” feeling before Passover gets here.

-There are several variations on this bread and the great thing about them is that each recipe starts with a fully cooked pan of it so you can just make double today and tomorrow turn what’s left into (as I mentioned before) either Cinnamon Sticks, Cheese Bread Sticks, Italian Herb Bread, or even Pizza!
+There are several variations on this bread and the great thing about them is that each recipe starts with a fully cooked pan of it so you can just make double today and tomorrow turn what’s left into (as I mentioned before) either Cinnamon Sticks, Cheese Bread Sticks, Soft Pita Chips, Italian Herb Bread, or even Pizza!
 In fact, from the first taste Katy’s friend, Sara Jane, immediately requested Passover Pizza as soon as the Feast of Unleavened Bread arrives.
 Is Passover Pizza a thing?
 Well, it is now!

 I’ll put all of my variations in the recipe card at the bottom of this post.